techalongs/competition-bot-2025/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/autobases/Autos.md

 All files in this package are intended to move the robot forward until it is on the next game tile.

+Please note: Teams *will* have to change the code slightly to fit their bot.
+All lines that should be changed are labeled by TODO comments.

 ## Files
 - Mecanum Drivetrain: `MecanumAuto.java`
 - Tank Drivetrain: `TankAuto.java`